-According to Straus(8) sensing is sympathetic lived experiencing (a child lived experiences him/herself with and in the world); it is the original, primary or primordial lived experience; it is the subjective (only-for-me, here-and-now), pathic moment of lived experience.
+According to Straus, (8) sensing is sympathetic lived experiencing (a child lived experiences him/herself with and in the world); it is the original, primary or primordial lived experience; it is the subjective (only-for-me, here-and-now), pathic moment of lived experience.

-Perceiving is a distanced, knowing and thinking moment, the objective (for everyone), gnostic moment of lived experience; it is a search for the nature of things, for the enduring, the valid, the timeless, the universal, the truth; it is a search for a grasp of things as they are.
-Perceptions are communicable, able to be objectified, determinable; this calls for a general, objective, systematic, universal medium, namely, language.
+Perceiving is a distanced, knowing, and thinking moment, the objective (for everyone), gnostic moment of lived experience; it is a search for the nature of things, for the enduring, the valid, the timeless, the universal, the truth; it is a search for a grasp of things as they are.
+Perceptions are communicable, able to be objectified, determinable; this calls for a general, objective, systematic, universal medium, i.e., language.

 Knowing assumes a progression from acting to thinking (reflecting), from sensing to perceiving.
-The first seeing of a thing is sensing-seen-for-me (pathic, subjective); the second seeing is perceiving (gnostic, thinking)--of the universal, the objective.(9)
+The first seeing of a thing is sensing--seen-for-me (pathic, subjective); the second seeing is perceiving (gnostic, thinking)--the universal, the objective.(9)

 Sonnekus(10) also refers to the primarily pathic flavor of sensing as a mode of lived experience and the more gnostic nature of perceiving.
-Linschoten(11) reduces the chaotic variability and composition of lived experiencing to two fundamental psychic phenomena, namely, thoughts and feelings.
+Linschoten(11) reduces the chaotic variability and composition of lived experiencing to two fundamental psychic phenomena, i.e., thoughts and feelings.
 The difference between feeling and knowing is a difference in directedness.(12)

-Other distinctions between pathic and gnostic lived experience are those of Lersch(13) with his view of naive lived experience in contrast to awareness or consciousness (see chapter one) and Werner's(14) contrast between undifferentiated, global, pathic ways of lived experiencing and differentiated, gnostic lived experiencing.
+Other distinctions between pathic and gnostic lived experience are those of Lersch(13) with his view of naive lived experience in contrast to awareness or consciousness (see Chapter 1), and Werner's (14) contrast between undifferentiated, global, pathic ways of lived experiencing and differentiated, gnostic lived experiencing.
 For Werner(15) sensing is not an elementary perceiving through the separate senses but a diffuse state of lived experience.
 Normally, a mature Western person has reached a more gnostic/cognitive way of lived experiencing.
-Yet the pathic/affective is not closed off from him/her.
-More emotional lived experiences merely are of less value in our thinking, actions and gnostic/cognitive understanding.
-It requires a loosening from our habitual gnostic/cognitive focus to really be able to lived experience in a sensory way, so says Werner.(16)
+Yet, the pathic/affective is not closed off from him/her.
+More emotional lived experiences are merely of less value in our thinking, actions, and gnostic/cognitive focus to really be able to lived experience in a sensory way, so says Werner.(16)